MdHadiuzzaman0/A-04_Job_Application_Tracker/README.md

 - **CSS3**
 - **Tailwind CSS**
 - **DaisyUI**
+- **DOM Manipulation & Event Handling**
 - Responsive Web Design Principles
-- DOM Manipulation & Event Handling
 <hr></hr>

 ## ✨ Features
 - **Real-time Statistics:** Automatically updates total, interview and rejection counts as you manage your list.
 - **Dynamic Filtering:** Toggle between "All", "Interview" and "Rejected" views without page reloads.
 - **Interactive Status Management:** Move jobs to different categories with a single click.
-- ***Smart Empty States:** A dedicated UI template appears when a filtered list has no entries, guiding the user back to action.
+- **Smart Empty States:** A dedicated UI template appears when a filtered list has no entries, guiding the user back to action.
 - **Data Management:** Integrated delete functionality to keep your tracker clean and relevant.
 <hr></hr>

 ## ⚙️ Core Implementation Concepts
 This project demonstrates several advanced JavaScript and Front-end development concepts:
+- **API-Centric Data:** Structured job data as objects to ensure the app is fully ready for future REST **API integration**.
-- **State Management:** Utilized JavaScript arrays to maintain a "Single Source of Truth" for job statuses across different views.
+- **State Management:** Used JavaScript arrays as a "Single Source of Truth" to keep the UI and data perfectly synchronized.
-- **Dynamic UI Rendering** Implemented reusable **rendering functions and template literals** to update the **DOM** based on user interaction.
-- **Efficient DOM Traversal:** Used **event.target and parent-node navigation** to handle complex interactions within job cards.
+- **Efficient DOM Traversal:** Used **event.target and parent-node navigation** to handle complex interactions within job cards..
-- **Event Delegation:** Optimized performance by attaching a **single event listener** to the main container instead of individual buttons.
+- **Event Delegation:** Optimized performance by **using a single event listener** on the main container to handle all user actions.
+- **Conditional Rendering:** Implemented reusable **rendering functions and template literals** to update the DOM based on user interaction.
 <hr></hr>

 ## 👤 Author